Master Your Golf Swing Sequence: Step-by-Step Guide

 You may often see ‘takeaway‘ mentioned right before backswing in the golf swing sequence.
 But it is a part backswing too.
 It is till the time when your hands get to the waist-high.
 The part after that is called halfway back.
 It starts right after takeaway.
 And the last part is the top of the backswing when you are ready to go into a downswing.
 To make all 3 parts of the backswing easier, we are putting it together step by step.

-Takeaway: make a successful takeaway in 3 simple steps
+Takeaway: Make a successful takeaway in 3 simple steps

 takeaway